 - Easily distracted: Auditory learners often have difficulty concentrating in both noisy environments and during quiet work or study.

-- Express emotion through voice: Auditory learners may indicate emotion through the tone, pitch, and volume of their voices.
+- Express emotion through voice: auditory learners may indicate emotion through the tone, pitch, and volume of their voices.

 How Does Auditory Learning Compares to Kinesthetic Learning?